Required

 After you are satisfied that you have found the best loan for your solar panel installation, it is time to finalize your application and submit additional information.
 This may include documents to verify income or assets.

 A lender will also ask for information regarding where you’d like the loan proceeds deposited.
-In some cases, you could have money in your bank account by the end of the day after approval.
+In some cases, after approval, you could have money in your bank account by the end of the day.

 Benefits of Solar Panels

-As mentioned above, there are both financial and environmental benefits to solar panels.
+As mentioned above, solar panels have financial and environmental benefits.
 For instance, installing solar panels at your home could mean you get the following:

 Tax Credits

-The federal government offers a tax credit equal to 30% of the cost of qualified solar power equipment, according to TurboTax.
+According to TurboTax, the federal government offers a tax credit equal to 30% of the cost of qualified solar power equipment.
 The credit may apply to storage equipment and some installation costs as well.

 Check with your accountant or tax preparer for more details.
 There may also be state tax incentives available.